Domain Generalization for In-Orbit 6D Pose Estimation: Introduction

 The complexity of this estimation depends on whether the RPO is cooperative or uncooperative.
 In the former case, the target spacecraft is equipped with known fiduciary markers or inter-spacecraft communications capabilities that help the servicer in estimating their relative pose.
 In the latter case, the servicer has to estimate the pose from the sole information provided by its sensors.
 While cooperative RPOs have been the norm over the past, they do not suit with the requirements of future on-orbit servicing missions where the targets were not designed for cooperative operations.
 Since most of those RPOs involve known spacecraft, we study the case of an operation targeting an uncooperative spacecraft whose CAD model is available.

-Different sensors can be used to observe the target spacecraft~\cite{opromolla2017review}.
-LIDAR systems can produce 3D point clouds~\cite{christian2013survey}.
+Different sensors can be used to observe the target spacecraft~\cite{opromolla2017review}, such as LIDAR systems~\cite{opromolla2017pose,christian2013survey}, infrared~\cite{shi2015uncooperative,rondao2022chinet}, time-of-flight~\cite{martinez2017pose} or stereo cameras~\cite{pesce2017stereovision}.
 However, their cost, mass, bulkiness, and power consumption make them unsuitable for low-cost missions in Low Earth Orbit.
 Over the past few years, the community started considering single cameras as the cheapest solution to the spacecraft pose estimation problem.
 Indeed, due to their low mass, low cost, and low power consumption, they can easily be integrated in less expensive satellites.
 Estimating the 6D pose of a target spacecraft from a single image is a complex task.
 The orbital lighting conditions differ significantly from those encountered on Earth.
 Since there is no atmospheric diffusion, the captured images suffer from large contrasts between exposed and shadowed spacecraft parts.
 This is further aggravated by the specular materials of which the spacecraft is made up.
 As there is no dust contamination, the spacecraft's surfaces remain specular forever.
 In addition, a spacecraft is often nearly symmetrical so that the proposed solution should be able to resolve ambiguities from subtle features.
 Finally, the pose estimation pipeline must run on limited resources provided by space-grade hardware~\cite{cosmas2020fpga,leon2022fpga_asip}.